priyankthakkar/productcheckout/README.md

 **React eco-system used is: React, reactstrap, Redux, Redux Saga, Jest, Enzyme, Styled Components**

 In terms of ESLint, I have tried to follow **eslint-airbnb** config rule as closely as possible.

+Whenever APIs were required, I have used a mocking solution from JSON Placeholder from typicode.